 I only had 3 days in Tokyo when I visited the city for the first time.
-While most of my friends said that this was crazy and not nearly enough time to see much, those who’ve been to Tokyo can agree that for basic tourism purposes, 72h in Tokyo can be enough.
-What can you do in Tokyo in 3 days?
+While most of my friends said that this was crazy and not nearly enough time to see much, you can totally rock your short visit if you’re visiting for the first time.

 Tokyo is a huge city with so much to do, so it’s best to get yourself oriented and find out where to go beforehand.
 Addresses in Tokyo are pretty much non-existent and many people don’t know where things are located, so keep this in mind when visiting the city.
 I was lucky enough to arrive at Haneda Airport, which is located much closer to the city center than Narita Airport.

-The transportation system confused me a bit, but there were free maps available everywhere so it wasn’t a problem to find my way to Shibuya Crossing – the busiest crossroad in the world.
+Public transportation had free maps available everywhere, so it wasn’t a problem to find my way to Shibuya Crossing – the busiest crossroad in the world.

-If you wanna do some shopping go to either Ueno Market or/and Akihabara station.
+If you want to do some shopping, go to either Ueno Market or/and Akihabara station.
 Ueno Market sells a lot of clothes and weird food, but without extensive knowledge of Japanese you might not know what they want to sell me there.
 Either way, it’s a great place to visit at least even if you don’t want to buy new gadgets.

 You may also want to visit the modern zone of Tokyo, next to the Tokyo beach.
 It’s a nice stylish area, but I wish I went there at night to see the city lights.
 From the bridge, you can even spot a miniature Japanese version of the Statue of Liberty.